OleksiyLa/Project_4/README.md

 ![Data displayed correctly](./README/tests/manual_testing/correct_data/goal_card_all_tasks_completed.png)

-  - When a user schedules 40 tasks, editing one task to be in the past while marking it incomplete, and completing six others, the task card will reflect the following values: Total tasks - 40, Completed tasks - 6, and Failed tasks - 1.
+  - When a user schedules 40 tasks for 'Go to the gym' goal, editing one task to be in the past while marking it incomplete, and completing six others, the task card will reflect the following values: Total tasks - 40, Completed tasks - 6, and Failed tasks - 1.

 ![Data displayed correctly](./README/tests/manual_testing/correct_data/scheduled_6_completed.png)
 ![Data displayed correctly](./README/tests/manual_testing/correct_data/tasks_6_completed.png)